christophdanger/xpress/README.md

-# xspress
+# xpress
 An easy way to deliver the Frappe Framework to common IaaS, PaaS, and local systems.

 ## Overview

-xspress is a set of tooling to deliver, setup, and maintain infrastructure and configuration for hosting [Frappe Framework](https://frappeframework.com/) based applications (like [ERPNext](https://erpnext.com/)).
+xpress is a set of tooling to deliver, setup, and maintain infrastructure and configuration for hosting [Frappe Framework](https://frappeframework.com/) based applications (like [ERPNext](https://erpnext.com/)).

 The current minimum system requirements/packages can be found here on [Frappe's docs](https://github.com/frappe/bench/blob/develop/docs/installation.md#manual-install).